Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The median income among taxpayers in Paynesville, based on AreaSearch's latest postcode level ATO data for financial year 2023, is $40,571.
-The average income for the suburb during this period was $51,383.
-This is below the national average.
-In comparison, Rest of Vic.'s median income was $50,954 with an average of $62,728.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Paynesville would be approximately $43,918 (median) and $55,622 (average) as of September 2025.
-According to the 2021 Census, household, family and personal incomes in Paynesville all fall between the 3rd and 7th percentiles nationally.
-The earnings profile shows that 32.9% of residents (1,207 people) are in the $400 - 799 income bracket, which is different from the region where the $1,500 - 2,999 category predominates at 30.3%.
-Lower income households are prevalent, with 40.1% earning below $800 weekly.
-While housing costs are modest, with 87.5% of income retained, the total disposable income ranks at just the 6th percentile nationally.
+In AreaSearch's latest postcode level ATO data released for financial year 2023, Paynesville's median income among taxpayers is $40,571, with an average of $51,383.
+This is below the national average, and compares to Rest of Vic.'s median of $50,954 and average of $62,728.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $43,918 (median) and $55,622 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes in Paynesville all fall between the 3rd and 7th percentiles nationally.
+The earnings profile shows the $400 - 799 bracket dominates with 32.9% of residents (1,210 people), diverging from the region where the $1,500 - 2,999 category predominates at 30.3%.
+Lower income households are notably prevalent, with 40.1% earning below $800 weekly, indicating affordability pressures for many residents.
+While housing costs are modest with 87.5% of income retained, the total disposable income ranks at just the 6th percentile nationally.

 Frequently Asked Questions - Income